aihelena/aihelena.github.io/about.md

 				<p>After being introduced to mechanical engineering through FIRST robotics,
 				I went on to build electric go-karts in college and assembled an e-bike with a custom battery pack for my thesis.
-I moved to Berkeley to continue working on electric vehicles for my graduate studies, and found my first job after graduation as a manufacturing engineer at Alta Motors.
-My most recent engineering experience has been at Marble Robot.
+I moved to Berkeley to continue working on electric vehicles for my graduate studies. </p>
+				<p>I found my first job after graduation as a manufacturing engineer at Alta Motors, and
+				went on to work as a mechanical engineer at Marble Robot.
+I am currently working as a freelance consultant for mechanical design and engineering.
 				</p>
 				<ul class="actions">
 					<li><a href="/engineering" class="button">See more</a></li>